vuejs/component-compiler-utils/README.md

 ### compileTemplate(TemplateCompileOptions): TemplateCompileResults

 Takes raw template source and compile it into JavaScript code.
-The actual compiler (`vue-template-compiler`) must be passed so that the specific version used can be determined by the end user.
+The actual compiler (`vue-template-compiler`) must be passed in via the `compiler` option so that the specific version used can be determined by the end user.

 It can also optionally perform pre-processing for any templating engine supported by [consolidate](https://github.com/tj/consolidate.js/).